tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-retool-resource.md

-# Incident Central Setup - Step 4: Resources in Retool
+Snowflake Resource Optimization Setup - Step 2: Resources in Retool

 ## What's a Resource in Retool?
 A Resource is a core concept in Retool.
 A Resource is a config that defines a backend data source that your Retool apps can talk to.
 Retool supports a variety of different kinds of backends, from databases to REST API calls, to special integrations like Stripe.